 4.)
 See how it's slowly coming together?

 6.)
-Lastly, you add the almond flour / ground almonds and stir until they are evenly distributed.
+Lastly, add the almond flour and stir until it is evenly distributed.

 Let the cake cool completely before cutting.

 This is what you need to know to make the recipe perfectly:

 Tip #1: Room temperature eggs.
 Take them out 30 minutes before starting on the cake.
 Or, warm them up in a bowl with hot water.

 Keeping the eggs at room temperature prevents the mix from splitting and becoming lumpy once you add the warm chocolate and butter.